Powerful earthquake hits between Cuba and Jamaica

 HAVANA (AP) – The U.S. Geological Survey says a powerful magnitude 7.7 earthquake struck south of Cuba and northwest of Jamaica on Tuesday.

-It was centered 139 kilometers (86 miles) northwest of Montego Bay, Jamaica, and 140 kilometers (87 miles) west-southwest of Niquero, Cuba.
-It hit at 2:10 p.m.
-(1910 GMT) and the epicenter was a relatively shallow 10 kilometers (6 miles) beneath the surface.
+It was centered 86 miles northwest of Montego Bay, Jamaica, and 87 miles west-southwest of Niquero, Cuba.
+It hit at 2:10 p.m. and the epicenter was a relatively shallow 6 miles beneath the surface.

 There were no immediate reports of damage or injuries.